 All of the actions of a leader go toward this – earning the team’s respect.
 Without respect from the team, a leader cannot do their job.

-Thanks to the many traits and the open communication leaders have with their teams, respect is a given.
+Thanks to the many traits and the open communication leaders have with their teams, and respect is a given.

 The harder they work and the better they lead, the more respect they gain.